doomjoshuaboy/external-lua-modules/README.md

 # external-lua-modules
-lua models free to use for Ikemen-GO
+lua modules free to use for Ikemen-GO